 What we don’t: Serious boulderers will probably want a bigger pad.

 Organic’s Big Pad above is an unbeatable option for those wanting maximum ground protection, but the Simple is an affordable alternative as a secondary pad or for those just starting out.
-At $189, it retails for less than just about all of the competition.
 In our opinion, this price is a total steal considering you still get Organic’s high-quality foam and all the design aspects that make their Big Pad above our top pick.
-Further, the Simple has an identical 1,050-denier ballistic nylon shell and 1,200-denier Cordura landing zone and the same metal buckle closures, hybrid hinge, and robust suspension system.
+Further, the Simple has an identical 1,050-denier (D) ballistic nylon shell and 1,200D Cordura landing zone and the same metal buckle closures, hybrid hinge, and robust suspension system.
 With minimal bells and whistles, it’s made to last—and so is Organic’s foam.

 Similar to the Big Pad, Organic offers a number of customizations for the Simple, including your choice of background and accent colors.
-You can also add their Load Flap for an extra $35, which allows you to carry two (or three) pads at once.
-And if you plan on schlepping heavy loads, it might also be worth tacking on the Deluxe Hip Belt ($29), too.
-Finally, Organic also makes the Super Simple Pad ($169)—the same construction as the Simple here but with no backpack straps—along with the Full Pad ($209), which adds a pocket flap for better gear carry.
+You can also add their Load Flap, which allows you to carry two (or three) pads at once.
+And if you plan on schlepping heavy loads, it might also be worth tacking on the Deluxe Hip Belt, too.
+Finally, Organic also makes the Super Simple Pad—the same construction as the Simple here but with no backpack straps—along with the Full Pad, which adds a pocket flap for better gear carry.
 All told, you won’t find a higher-quality or more customizable pad at this price point, making the Organic Simple far and away our favorite budget pick of the year.

 See the Organic Climbing Simple Pad